DAlexanderNZ/WeeNinja/README.md

 `make` in the root dir of the project.
 The binary will be in `./bin`
 ### Run
 To use a wiimote pass `YES` when executing the binary.
 You will have 5 seconds to pair the wiimote otherwise the game will quit.

+## Cross-compilation for Win32

+ 1. Have mingw and a build of raylib for windows installed
+ 2. Build using `make -f Makefile.w32`
+ 3. ???
+ 4. Profit.

+NB. libcwiid is disabled for windows builds